What are the Symptoms of 1st Stage of Breast Cancer?

 What is Breast Cancer?

 When these cells spread into nearby tissues, they cause lumps or tumours.
-Almost 80% of breast cancers are invasive, which means these tumours may spread from the breasts to other regions.
+About 80% of breast cancers are invasive, meaning they have spread beyond the ducts or lobules into nearby breast tissue, but not necessarily to distant organs.

 What are the Major Symptoms of 1st Stage of Breast Cancer?